kaguyabot/Kaguya/README.md

 or
 $ code appsettings.Development.json
 ```
-Your file should now look something like this (note that the "AdminSettings" section will change overtime, this is just an example):
+Your file should now look something like this (note that the "AdminSettings" section will change overtime, this is just an example).
+  - Replace `"OwnerId": 0` with your Discord user ID.
+  - `"OsuApiKey"` can be left blank, but is required if you wish to execute any osu! related commands.

 ```json
 {